Matrix4F/Kamast/README.md

-# Meteor Addon Template
+# Kamast Public Meteor Addon

-A template to allow easy usage of the Meteor Addon API.
+This is the public version of kamast with the fully working and tested modules

+### Supported API Hooks
+# Coming Soon

+### Features
+# Coming Soon

 ### How to use